programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 address.
 For consistency, we will pick the same 2016 speech we had a snippet from above.
 Here we will load the data in from a file as copying directly becomes too difficult at scale.
-To do so, one simply combines `readLines` to read the text into R and `paste` to combine all of the lines into a single object.
+To do so, one simply combines `readLines` to read the text into R and `paste` to combine all of the lines into a single object.[^3]

 ```{r}
 text <- paste(readLines("sotu_text/236.txt"), collapse = "\n")